 A User meeting Rating Exemption criteria shall provide to the Transporter through Portal, at the moment of submitting the Request for Access to the System, the information/references containing evidence on its current credit rating, i.e. current credit rating of its parent company with 100% ownership in such User.

-If Rating Exemption cease to exist during the validity of Short-Term GTA, on which circumstance the User is obliged to notify Transporter immediately upon occurrence of such event, User shall provide Transporter with the Credit Support in the amount calculated in line with the Article 5.1.5 of this Network Code for the already contracted Capacity Product within ten (10) Business Days as of the cessation of Rating Exemption.
+If Rating Exemption cease to exist during the validity of Short-Term GTA, on which circumstance the User is obliged to notify Transporter immediately upon occurrence of such event, User shall provide Transporter with the Credit Support in the amount calculated in line with the Article 5.1.5 of this Network Code for the already contracted Standard Capacity Product within ten (10) Business Days as of the cessation of Rating Exemption.
 In case that Transporter becomes acquainted with such information in different manner, deadline of ten (10) Business Days is calculated as of the day of delivery of invitation to the User by Transporter to provide the Credit Support.

 User who does not meet Rating Exemption criteria is obliged to provide Transporter with the valid Credit Support, which meets conditions from the Article 5.1.1 of this Network Code at latest three (3) Business Days before the start of an auction on which it intends to participate.
-Provided Credit Support must be valid at least sixty (60) days after last day of calculation period for Capacity Product which is secured with the provided Credit Support.
+Provided Credit Support must be valid at least sixty (60) days after last day of calculation period for Standard Capacity Product which is secured with the provided Credit Support.

 In case the User provides bank guarantee from the Article 5.1.1.1 of this Network Code as Credit Support, such guarantee shall be delivered to the Transporter via SWIFT message sent by e-mail to the address which Transporter publishes on its website, with the obligation of User to deliver to the Transporter original bank guarantee within the ten (10) days, as of the day of delivering SWIFT message.

 In case the User deposits funds as Credit Support, User, bank and Transporter shall execute agreement on opening escrow account.
+User deposits funds as the security instrument in accordance with the Article 5.1.1.2 of this Network Code and Short-Term GTA, and deposited funds shall be used in accordance with the Articles 5.1.2, 5.3 and 5.4 of this Network Code.

 Within the two (2) Business Days as of the receipt of Credit Support, Transporter informs User through Gastrans Electronic Data Platform whether provided Credit Support is considered as valid one pursuant to this Network Code, and if yes, Transporter publishes Available Credit of such User (calculated in line with the Article 5.3.1 of this Network Code) through Capacity Booking Platform.